 Game Crashes, Freezes, and Stuttering

-Diagnose and fix games that crash to desktop, freeze mid-session, or stutter during gameplay
+Diagnose and fix games that crash to desktop, freeze mid-session, or stutter during gameplay.
+Covers drivers, thermals, VRAM limits, and log analysis.

 Games crash for a reason – it's almost never random.
 The usual culprits are outdated GPU drivers, overheating, corrupted game files, or your system running out of VRAM or RAM.
 Here's how to track down and fix the problem on each OS.